Dart API & SDK Docs 7.1.0

 Overview

-This guide will help you get up and running with PubNub in your Dart application.
+This guide helps you get up and running with PubNub in your Dart application.
+The Dart software development kit (SDK) provides a simple interface for integrating PubNub real-time messaging.
 Since Dart is commonly used across different platforms, we provide two implementation paths:

 - Flutter app development: For developers building mobile or web applications with Flutter